Yue Loong Feeling

 The Yue Loong Feeling (裕隆飛羚 (Yùlóng Fēilíng)) 101/102 is a compact car built in Taiwan by the Yue Loong Motor Company from 1986 until 1995.
 It is available in both five-door notchback and five-door fastback body styles.

 History

-First presented on 25 October 1986, it was heavily based on the T11 Auster/Stanza, built by Yulon's affiliate Nissan.
-Despite Yulon having invested heavily in a new R&D center (Sanyi) and having spent five years in development, hiring 300 technicians and spending NT $2 billion in the process, the car failed in the marketplace due to much publicized quality concerns.
+First presented on 25 October 1986, it was heavily based on the T11 Auster/Stanza, built by Yulon's principal associated company and engineering partner Nissan.
+Despite Yulon having invested heavily in a new R&D center (in Guishan) and having spent five years in development, hiring 300 technicians and spending NT $2 billion in the process, the car failed in the marketplace due to much publicized quality concerns.
 The Feeling was also marketed abroad (even in Europe), unusual for Taiwanese built cars.
 After a disappointing 9,451 built in the first full year, production dropped to a mere 3,846 the second year (1988).
 The Feeling was even displayed at the 1987 Tokyo Motor Show.